jwood000/RcppBigIntAlgos/README.md

 myDiff <- do.call(c, lapply(1:99, function(x) sub.bigz(testBaseSort[x+1], testBaseSort[x])))

 ## Should return integer(0) as the difference should always be positive
+## NOTE that the result will be unpredictable because of lack of precision
 which(myDiff < 0)
  [1]  1  3  4  7  9 11 14 17 19 22 24 25 26 28 31 32 33 36 37 38 40 42 45 47 48
 [26] 50 51 54 57 58 59 63 64 65 66 69 70 72 75 78 81 82 85 87 89 91 93 94 97 98